 The uniformly mixed wet material is passed through a 12-mesh sieve, and the obtained particles are placed in a stainless steel plate and spread evenly; placed in a drying box at 50°C, dried for 3.5 hours, then sieved with a 40-mesh sieve, and the obtained particles are weighed and For fine powder, record the total weight M of the material after granulation and drying and the weight of the granule obtained by sieving m·

-Get the best co2 extraction process
+Get the optimization co2 extraction process

 CO2 extraction pressure